Atlanta Gay Travel

 Jackson Street Bridge

-Jackson Street Bridge is a famous overpass with a view of the Atlanta skyline.
+Jackson Street Bridge is a famous overpass with a view of the skyline.
 This view was actually featured in the intro to The Walking Dead series.
-Visitors stop along the road to grab some photos, especially during the summer.
+Visitors stop along the road to grab photos, especially during the summer.

 Olympic Centennial Park & Atlanta SkyView